Curvature dynamics in General Relativity

 \nit General Relativity is presently the best theory of gravity available, in agreement with almost all observations and experiments \ct{will:2014,ligo-virgo:2021}, with the possible exception of those phenomena which are usually interpreted as evidence for dark matter.
 Although all available tests are in the classical regime and we still do not have a complete workable quantum theory of gravity, the observation of gravitational waves shows without doubt that in GR space-time is a genuine dynamical system.
 These waves in the space-time geometry are observed to propagate at the speed of light and have two transverse polarization modes.
 In view of the geometry of space-time being encoded in an observer-independent way by the curvature, it was the aim of this investigation to recast GR in such a way as to get a direct description of curvature dynamics.

 As the Ricci tensor and Riemann scalar are directly given in terms of the local energy-momentum distribution, the actual problem to be solved was to derive a wave equation for the purely gravitational degrees of freedom contained in the Weyl tensor.
 This has been achieved in equation (\ref{3.3}).
-It was also shown that the propagating degrees of freedom of the Weyl tensor correspond to two independent transverse polarization modes, as was to be expected, and that in the non-relativistic linear approximation the curvature waves are sourced by the quadrupole modes of the energy-momentum distribution.
-Finally I showed how to go beyond the linear approximation by deriving a wave equation for the second-order corrections to the Weyl tensor.
-This scheme can be extended to higher orders as required.
-Application of the scheme could be useful in the treatment of gravitational memory effects in non-flat background geometries \ct{bieri:2014, sarkkinen:2022} \vs{3}
+It was also shown that in vacuum the propagating degrees of freedom of the Weyl tensor correspond to two independent transverse polarization modes, as was to be expected, and that in the non-relativistic linear approximation the curvature waves are sourced by the quadrupole modes of the energy-momentum distribution.

+Corrections to these results are of two kinds.
+First, the self-interaction of the gravitational field corrects the propagation of gravitational waves even on a flat background.
+As discussed in sect.\ 8, the linearized curvature creates a non-flat background affecting the propagation of the non-linear second-order contributions to the gravitational waves.
+This will change the dispersion relation for the waves beyond first order.

+Another type of correction occurs if the gravitational fluctuations propagate in a non-vacuum environment.
+In the context of equation (\ref{3.3}) this means not only that there are non-vanishing source terms on the right-hand side, but also that the 4-D laplacean $\nb^2$ is modified.
+This may manifest itself in additional propagating degrees of freedom as $\nb^iE_{ij}$ and $\nb^i B_i^{\;j}$ receive contributions from the right-hand side of eq.\ (\ref{2.17}).
+These corrections require additional study; they could show up e.g.\ in gravitational memory effects in non-flat background geometries \ct{bieri:2014, sarkkinen:2022}. \vs{2}